ppy/osu-wiki/news/2017/2017-12-08-owc-quarterfinals-recap.md

 But Taiwan has the answer for that – a dreadnought who goes by the name of ::Flask::{ user=959763 }, the spearhead leader of Taiwan's next generation.
 Many players may have just begun to notice his name popping up, but Flask surprised everyone when he FC'd 6 of the 9 maps and absolutely carried his team in the match-up against the formidable Germany.

-The German players fought hard and managed to bring a couple of maps to very close margins, but with the combined forces of other Taiwanese players like ::Koalazy::{ user=286740 }, [Rucker](https://osu.ppy.sh/users/147515), and ::\1Shield::{ user=1860489 }, Team Taiwan took the match 6-3.
+The German players fought hard and managed to bring a couple of maps to very close margins, but with the combined forces of other Taiwanese players like ::Koalazy::{ user=286740 }, ::Rucker::{ user=147515 }, and ::\1Shield::{ user=1860489 }, Team Taiwan took the match 6-3.
 They have every reason to be proud of this achievement.

 ![](/wiki/shared/news/2017-12-06-osu-world-cup-quarterfinals/de_tw.png)